 HC #1: Additional Units of Housing Made Available Unit of Baseline Benchmark Outcome Benchmark Measurement Achieved?
 Number of new 0.
-Expected number of Actual number of Outcome meets or housing units made new housing units new housing units exceed the available to made available to made available to benchmark households at or households at or households at or below 80% AMI as a below 80% AMI as a below 80% AMI as a result of this activity result of this activity result of this activity (number) 0 15 new housing 20 (12%) of 171 Benchmark met units or households (6 per 5 months)
+Expected number of Actual number of Outcome meets or housing units made new housing units new housing units exceed the available to made available to made available to benchmark households at or households at or households at or below 80% AMI as a below 80% AMI as a below 80% AMI as a result of this activity result of this activity result of this activity (number) 0 15 new housing 37 (13%) of 288 Benchmark met units or (6 per 5 households months)

 HC #5: Increase in Resident Mobility Unit of Baseline Benchmark Outcome Benchmark Measurement Achieved?
 Number of Households able to Expected Actual increase in Outcome meets or households able to move to a better households able to households able to exceed the move to a better unit and/or move to a better move to a better benchmark unit and/or neighborhood of unit and/or unit and/or neighborhood of opportunity prior to neighborhood of neighborhood of opportunity as a implementation of opportunity after opportunity after result of the activity the activity implementation of implementation of (increase) (number).
 This the activity the activity number may be (number) (number) zero.
-0 15 households or 20 households Benchmark met (6 per 5 months)
+0 15 households or 37 households Benchmark met (6 per 5 months)

-Description of detailed information on its impact: Households participating were willing to adjust family expenditures to reflect desires for housing over other wants and needs.
+Description of detailed information on its impact: Households participating were willing to attempt adjustments to their family expenditures to reflect desires for housing over other wants and needs.

 Compare outcomes to baselines and benchmarks, and indicate whether the activity is on schedule: The activity is on schedule, and baselines and benchmarks have been met.
+However, due to the negative impact on Section 8 tenants, as previously describe, PMHA returned to the initial 50% rent burden cap in 2018.